 Instead, it simply continues to add and expand its ever-growing set of features.

-As a result, Wix is quite literally the website builder that does it all.
+As a result, Wix is quite literally the website builder software that does it all.

 From building a professional small business website to blogging, eCommerce and internationalization options are available too.

 Even a free domain is available with this website builder platform.

 You name it, Wix can get you started with it!

 - All-in-one solution

 - Professional business websites